macrobiotus/ships_and_bugs/README.md

 This folder was created 24.01.2018 by copying folder `/Users/paul/Documents/CU_Pearl_Harbour`.
 Folder was and last updated 26.02.2018.
 The GitHub and Transport folders are version tracked, since they are copies from earlier repositories.
-The first interation of this sub-project has been overwritten with the second iteration
+The first iteration of this sub-project has been overwritten with the second iteration.

 ## Background